 The 350 capacity venue is a neighborhood gathering spot where locals linger for coffee, wi-fi, snacks and beer by day and everyone comes for live music and beer by night (the bar has 56-draft lines of local, regional and international ales, stouts, barleys, and ciders).
 Expect an array of ticketed and free events showcasing national and global performers of pop, art-rock, psych, folk, electronic, jazz and everything in between and beyond.
 The performance venue has great acoustics, the lighting is spot-on and the space feels intimate but never cramped.
-When the weather turns cheery, the patio is open and it's dog-friendly during the day.
+The patio is open year-round and it's dog-friendly during the day.

 Don't let the name of the place fool you - while it has folky performers, this excellent, intimate concert hall offers shows ranging from African music to a full Cuban salsa band (with dancing!).
 The venue recently hosted Steve Earle, Lucinda Williams, Patti Smith and other cutting edge artists, too.
 There's not a bad seat in the theater, so don't hesitate to buy seats in the upper level.
 The venue, which is also a music school, was built by musicians for musicians.
 Ticket prices are extremely reasonable and even more so if you're a member.
 Parking is available across the street in a lot or along the street (both are metered).
 There are more than a few excellent restaurants on the block, so consider grabbing dinner before or after a show for a completely wonderful evening in Chicago.

 Recommended for Live Music because: The Old Town School of Folk Music is an intimate, comfortable room presenting a lot more than folk music in a great Chicago neighborhood.

 Jacky's expert tip: There are many stellar restaurants in the neighborhood within walking distance: The Warbler is right across the street and Bistro Campagne offers tasty French fare.